andrewtheiss/CommissionArt/documentation/profile_hub_guide.md

 Art is linked to an ArtCommissionHub (NFT collection).
 Ownership and sale logic for the art is now managed by the hub and not the profile.
 F. Ownership Propagation
-If the NFT is sold/transferred, the OwnerRegistry and ArtCommissionHub update the owner for all linked art.
+If the NFT is sold/transferred, the ArtCommissionHubOwners and ArtCommissionHub update the owner for all linked art.
 4. Are You Missing Anything?
 Sale Approval/Permissions: Make sure both artist and curator can put art for sale, but only if they have the right (e.g., original uploader or current owner).
 Event Emissions: For all state changes (upload, tag, sale, verification), emit events for off-chain tracking.